-- If you have some issues keeping up with your monthly payments, voluntary termination can be a viable alternative for you.
+- If you are struggling to keep up with your monthly payments, voluntary termination can be a viable alternative for you.

-- You will not receive a refund if you have paid more than 50% and voluntarily quit.
+- You will not receive a refund if you have paid more than 50% and voluntarily end the agreement.

-- Finance businesses generally require written notification of your voluntary termination.
+- Lenders generally require written notification of your voluntary termination.

 - You must either return the car or ask to have it picked up.
 There will usually be a charge for this.

-- You will be responsible for repairs once you have damaged the vehicle outside the fair wear and tear criteria.
+- You will be responsible for repairs if the vehicle is damaged outside the fair wear and tear criteria.

 - You will be charged an excess mileage fee if you exceed your mileage agreement.

-Even if you haven't paid half of the total cost of the loan, you can always get out of the car loan by paying it off early.
+- Even if you haven't paid half of the total cost, you can get out of the car loan by paying it off early.